BobbleLaw/bobblelaw.github.io/content/posts/slam-interview-faq.md

 + Kidnap problem

+Relocation is also known as "Kidnap problem".
+It usually happens after robot losts its vision for a while (literally lost vision, or move into a feature-less area).
+Solution could be utilizing IMU pre-integration to locate previous key frames.
+Particles filter (?).

 ## ORB-SLAM

 + 哪个部分最耗时？

-According to the paper, local BA takes most of the time.
+According to the paper, local BA consumes most of the time.
 Local BA includes the following steps:
 1. Add current keyframe and its covisible frame to `ILocalKeyFrame`
 2. Iterate over `ILocalKeyFrame`, add observed MapPoints to `LocalMapPoint`